JorjaFox/website/content/_posts-old-blog/2013-10-22-csis-12-most-disgusting-moments.md

 ---
 id: 8980
-title: 'CSI&#8217;s 12 Most Disgusting Moments'
+title: 'CSI's 12 Most Disgusting Moments'
 date: '2013-10-22T13:30:34-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Steel your stomach for the most disgusting moments of CSI.
 They are a little gross.'